-There are worldly and spiritual benefits of reading the Quran including:
+The worldly and spiritual benefits of reading the Quran are:

-- You will be given higher degrees in Paradise
+- You are given higher degrees in Paradise

-- Is a source of spiritual light in this world and a provision for the next
+- It is a source of spiritual light in this world and a provision for the next

-- Reading in the masjid brings tranquility and mercy
+- It brings tranquility and mercy to you

 - It will intercede for you on the day of judgement

-- Guides to the correct choices in this world
+- It guides to making the correct choices

 Rules and etiquettes before reading the Quran